 Now, Matt can’t possibly tell the same story on all of these 3 occasions.

-Things he needs to be clear about are
+Things he need to be clear about are,

 |Matt’s Audience||Matt’s Purpose||What matters to audiences?||Where is Matt telling this story?|

 |Partners||Provide insights, tools and support||Success||Conference|

 After mapping this, say, Matt is going to craft a story for govt officials.
 So, what he is doing is – Boardroom Influencing via storytelling.
 These are the set of questions I would suggest that Matt asks himself.

 |Occasion 1: In a boardroom to government officials|

 |Who are the people in the room?||Govt Officials|